survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Converting CSS to strings

-Especially with Angular 2, it can be convenient if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this. [to-string-loader](https://www.npmjs.com/package/to-string-loader) is another option.
+Especially with Angular 2, it can be convenient if you can get CSS in a string format that can be pushed to components. [to-string-loader](https://www.npmjs.com/package/to-string-loader) achieves exactly this.

-{pagebreak}

 ## Conclusion